 Fig. 5 - Detection Effectiveness of Kaspersky's KATA A second plot depicting the detection effectiveness of KATA appears in Figure 6.
 For Kaspersky Labs' solution the chart sheds light on whether or not the KATA did better or worse - the newer the malicious sample.
-The Kaspersky KATA platform detected over 97% of malicious threats that were one hour old or less, and also 98% of threats that were just 2 hours old.
+The Kaspersky KATA platform detected 100% of malicious threats that were one hour old or less, and also 100% of threats that were just 2 hours old.
 Overall the Kaspersky KATA platform did a very good job detecting new and little-known malicious threats regardless of their age.

-Fig. 6 - Detection Effectiveness by Age of Threat (Threats < 24 Hours Old)
+Fig. 6 - Detection Effectiveness by Age of Threat (Threats < 24 Hours Old) ICSA Labs Advanced Threat Defense - Certification Testing Report Kaspersky Lab.

 A final effectiveness-related plot to consider for Kaspersky Labs' advanced threat defense solution KATA during this test cycle is Figure 7 below.
-Plotted below is each of the 33 days during the test cycle along with how effective the KATA platform was on each of those days.
-For an impressive thirty of the thirty-three days during the test cycle, the Kaspersky KATA platform was 100% effective.
-And on all but one day, the KATA platform was at least 92% effective against new and little-known threats.
+Plotted below is each of the 40 days during the test cycle along with how effective the KATA platform was on each of those days.
+For an impressive thirty-nine of the forty days during the test cycle, the Kaspersky KATA platform was 100% effective against new and little-known threats.